Radiation Detection and Survey Devices

 • Appropriate "efficiency" conversion factors can be used to

-• Determine the actual number of disintegrations per second or minute (DPS or DPM)
+• Determine the actual number of disintegrations per second or minute (DPS or DPM); requires a standard reference source

 • Actual disintegrations per unit of time are measured in units of curies or becquerels